 Class - Tuesdays 6 - 7 Term - June 8th - July 17th 2020

 Would you like to learn to meditate?
-Anyone can do it and our online meditation classes aim to show you how.
+Anyone can do it and my online meditation classes aim to show you how.
 We’ll begin with a relaxation exercise followed by a variety of short seated meditations.
 In between we’ll go through a few movements to strengthen the back and open the hips.
 As the weeks go by students will become more comfortable in their sitting position thus making it easier to relax and concentrate.
 Each class will last for 60 minutes.

 The online meditation classes will run as a 6 week course and cost £30.
 There will be a Live Streamed class each Tuesday at from 9th June.
 The class will be recorded and available to class members throughout the following week.
 You are welcome to book by email and pay directly or alternatively you can pay below using PayPal.

 No experience is necessary – the 6-week course is open to all adults over 18.
 It’s no exaggeration to say that meditation has changed the lives of many people in profoundly positive ways.
 Literally anyone can do – even the most fidgety!
 Often wrongly associated with a religious lifestyle, meditation can bring a peace and calmness into all our lives no matter where you sit on the on the spiritual spectrum.
 In this short course you will try out 6 different types of meditation – you may enjoy all of them or find a particular one suits you the best.

 “The gift of learning to meditate is the greatest gift you can give yourself in this life.”